ultraq/thymeleaf-layout-dialect/README.md

 ------------

 ### Standalone distribution
-1. Download a copy of of the pre-compiled JAR from [the Downloads section](thymeleaf-layout-dialect/downloads) or build the project from the source code here on GitHub.
+Download a copy of of the pre-compiled JAR from [the Downloads section](thymeleaf-layout-dialect/downloads), placing it in the `WEB-INF/lib` directory of your web application, or build the project from the source code here on GitHub.
-2. Place the JAR in the `WEB-INF/lib` directory of your web application.

 ### For Maven and Maven-compatible dependency managers
 Add a dependency to your project with the following co-ordinates: